textpattern/textpattern-toolbelt/README.md

 * Semantic versioning is used, with `major.minor.patch` nomenclature.
 * Development code is suffixed `-dev`.
-* Development code can become a beta release, release candidate and/or production release.
+* Development code can become a beta release, release candidate and / or production release.
 * Beta releases are suffixed `-beta`, `-beta.2`, `-beta.3` and so on.
 * Release candidates are suffixed `-rc1`, `-rc2`, `-rc3` and so on.
 * References to `x.y.z` below refer to the Textpattern version number and may be suffixed as mentioned.